gbyat/we-spamfighter/README.md

 ### Viewing Activity Log

 1. Go to **WE Spamfighter → Settings → Maintenance** tab
-2. Enable **Enable Activity Log** option
+2. Enable **Enable Activity Log** option and save changes
-3. The Activity Log section will appear below the settings
+3. A new **Activity Log** menu item will appear under **WE Spamfighter** in the admin menu
-4. View recent plugin events (weekly summaries sent, table maintenance, etc.)
+4. Click on **WE Spamfighter → Activity Log** to view recent plugin events (weekly summaries sent, table maintenance, etc.)
-5. Use **Clear Log** button to manually clear all activity log entries
+5. Use **Clear Activity Log** button to manually clear all activity log entries

 **Note**: Activity log is optional and disabled by default.
 The log automatically cleans old entries based on the "Log Retention" setting and keeps a maximum of 100 entries.
+You can also clear the log directly from the **Maintenance** tab in Settings (button appears when entries exist).
 If no events have occurred yet, a helpful message will be displayed.

 ### Custom Messages